Letter from the Senior Leadership Team

 In some cultures, gifts and entertainment play an important role in business relationships, and it is important to understand and adapt to local customs when working in countries outside the U.S. The Company recognizes that in some circumstances declining a gift or hospitality given out of local custom may be culturally insensitive and hurt a business relationship.
 In this situation, you may accept it on behalf of the Company, but you must immediately report it to the Legal Department for a determination of the appropriate disposition.

-Please discuss with your supervisor or the Legal Department any gifts or proposed gifts that you are not certain are appropriate.
+Please discuss with your supervisor or the Legal, Contracts, and Compliance Department any gifts or proposed gifts that you are not certain are appropriate.

 Hiring Former Government Employees

-- Current Government Employees.
-We shall not offer or discuss employment with a current Government employee before a Human Resources Department representative screens the prospective employee and the Contracts and Compliance Department/ Compliance Officer reviews his/her application.
+• Current Government Employees.
+We shall not offer or discuss employment with a current Government employee before a Human Resources Department representative screens the prospective employee and the Legal, Contracts, and Compliance Department/ Compliance Officer reviews his/her application.

-- Former Senior Government Employees.
+• Former Senior Government Employees.
 The laws governing the hiring of former “senior Government employees” are particularly complex.
 Senior Government employees include certain political appointees and high ranking military personnel.
-We will not hire a former senior Government employee until the prospective employee’s former agency, the Contracts and Compliance Department, and the Human Resources Department have approved the proposed activities of the prospective employee.
+We will not hire a former senior Government employee until the prospective employee’s former agency, the Legal, Contracts, and Compliance Department, and the Human Resources Department have approved the proposed activities of the prospective employee.

-- Other Former Government Employees.
-Non-senior, former Government employees may be hired without the Contracts and Compliance Department approval.
+• Other Former Government Employees.
+Non-senior, former Government employees may be hired without the Legal, Contracts, and Compliance Department’s approval.
 Should we hire such an individual, the former Government employee must ensure that he or she never represents the Company on any matter in which he or she personally and substantially was involved as a Government employee.
 A former Government employee who substantially participated in awarding or administering a Company contract exceeding $10 million may not accept compensation from the Company for one year after his or her participation in the contract ends.
-Additionally, such an individual may not appear before or communicate with the Government regarding matters for which he or she or his or her subordinate was responsible.
+Additionally, such an individual may not appear before or communicate with the Government regarding matters for which he or she or his or her subordinate was responsible

 Company resources, including the Company’s time, materials, equipment, and information, are provided for Company business use.
 Nonetheless, occasional personal use of Company resources by employees may occur without adversely affecting the interests of the Company.
 Employees are trusted to behave responsibly and use good judgment to conserve company resources.